b-zurg/react-collapse-pane/README.md

 minSizes?: number | number[];
 collapsedSizes?: Nullable<number>[];
 ```
-* `initialSizes` is the default flex-basis that's given to the panes
+* `initialSizes` is the default flex-basis that's given to the panes.
+This can be a simple ratio if it's the first time the render will happen and there's no saved sizes.  e.g.  `[1, 2, 1]` would make the second panel twice as big as its siblings.
+If you're saving state this should be the saved size value on a second render.
 * `minSizes` is either (1) a minimum size that's given to **all** the panes, or (2) an array of minimum sizes that's given to each pane in order.
 Any missing sizes in the array will be assumed default.
 * `collapsedSizes` an array of nullable numbers.
 This keeps track of a pane's size before it was collapsed.
 If not collapsed it's null.
 This will determine which panels are collapsed and what to do when they're uncollapsed.

+Typically if this is a controlled component you would have state variables for `initialSizes` and `collapsedSizes` and have callbacks on `onSaveSizes` and `onCollapse` that would save the two data points and pass them back into the `SplitPane` on a remount.
+The `minSizes` would typically never change.

 ## RTL Support ( Arabic, Hebrew, Farsi ) 🕋

-This library easily supports LTR languages by providing a `direction` prop.
-This is only necessary if you're using RTL.
+This library easily supports RTL languages by providing a `direction` prop.
+This is only necessary if you're using RTL and can be left out.

 **Note!** 🚨 the `direction` is _only_ applicable if the split is `vertical`